Advanced Magento 2 Developer Tools For Debugging

 • Customize your workspace layout for maximum productivity.

-5. Utilize Performance Profiling
+5. Use Performance Profiling

-• Run performance profiles regularly during development.
+• Run regular performance profiles during development.

 • Use timeline tools to understand page load sequences.
 Compare performance before and after code changes.